Worimi National Park

 Worimi Conservation Lands are always open but may have to close at times due to poor weather or fire danger.

-NSW National Parks annual passes are not valid for entry to Worimi Conservation Lands.
+Annual NSW Park Passes are not valid for entry to Worimi Conservation Lands.

 Worimi National Park, Worimi State Conservation Area, and Worimi Regional Park, form part of the Worimi Conservation Lands.
-Located near Newcastle, the Worimi Conservation Lands are owned and co-managed by the local Worimi Aboriginal community in partnership with NSW National Parks.Buy an annual pass.
+Located near Newcastle, the Worimi Conservation Lands are owned and co-managed by the local Worimi Aboriginal community in partnership with NSW National Parks.See vehicle permits

 02 4984 8200